-The Board of Directors has approved an amendment to the SOP, subject to approval of the shareholders as required under the rules of the TSX Venture Exchange (the "Exchange"), to increase the maximum number of common shares issuable under the SOP by an additional 539,750 common shares.
-Approximately 15.00% of the outstanding common shares of the Corporation will be subject to outstanding options or will be available for future option grants after the proposed amendment.
+The Board of Directors has approved an amendment to the SOP, subject to approval of the shareholders as required under the rules of the TSX Venture Exchange (the "Exchange"), to increase the maximum number of common shares issuable under the SOP to an amount equal to 20% of the issued common shares as at the date of Shareholder approval.
 The proposal to increase the number of common shares available under the SOP is to ensure that the Corporation can continue to provide competitive long-term incentive awards.